LefterisKK/LefterisKK.github.io/index.md

 I am a graduate researcher at **[EPFL](https://people.epfl.ch/eleftherios.kokoriskogias?lang=en)** working on Decentralized Systems, Applied Cryptography and Distributed Computing.

-I received my MEng in Electrical and Computer Engineering from the **[National Techinical University of Athens](https://www.ece.ntua.gr/en)** and worked as an undergraduate researcher at the Distributed Knowledge and Media Systems Group.
+I received my MEng in Electrical and Computer Engineering from the **[National Technical University of Athens](https://www.ece.ntua.gr/en)** and worked as an undergraduate researcher at the Distributed Knowledge and Media Systems Group.

 I am a member of the **[Initiative for Cryptocurrencies and Contracts (IC3)](https://www.initc3.org/)**, a scientific advisor to the **[DFINITY](https://dfinity.org/)** project and an **[IBM PhD Fellow](http://www.research.ibm.com/university/awards/2018_phd_fellowship_awards.shtml)**